 Can we really fly sustainably?

-In the end, compensating your footprint is not enough, all of these things need to be done.
+The third and final argument is that compensating your footprint is not enough because all of these things need to be done if we want to combat climate change.
 We need to plant those trees, we should develop those projects ánd we need to fly less.
-That is if we want to combat climate change.
-Flying neutral is not good enough anymore if we want to turn things around.
-However, to end on a positive note, doing something is better than nothing.
+Compensating seems to be only a short-term solution for something that has long-term impacts.
+But then again, doing something is better than nothing.
 I understand that it is not likely that we will all stop flying completely soon.
 And neither will I. What we can do, however, is to try and fly less.
-And when we do fly, choose for a certified offsetting program that actually does compensate your carbon footprint.
+And when we do fly, choose for a certified offsetting program that actually does compensate your carbon footprint in an honest and transparent way.
 In the meantime, I’m keeping my fingers crossed for advanced technology solutions that will enable us to travel sustainable no matter the distance or our choice of transportation.